aldman123/aldman123.github.io/blog/2020-04-28 Ulfric is a bad boy.md

 tags: [skyrim, video games]
 ---

-I recently replayed Skyrim for the first time since I was 2014.
+I recently replayed Skyrim for the first time since 2014.
 I vividly remember battling for the rebellion.
 I remember fighting the evil Empire with rebels at my side.
 I remember slaying dragons with my sword and shield.
 What I don't remember is all the Nordic racism.

 # First some context
 *The Elder Scrolls V: Skyrim* is a first-person fantasy roleplaying game from *Bethesda Softworks* initially released in 2011.
 Being the fifth game in the series, there's certainly an abundance of history and context to the game and the series as a whole.
 I have not played any previous games in the *Elder Scrolls* series, but I plan on playing the third (Morrowind) and fourth (Oblivion) games soon.
 The game is set in a Viking like land called Skyrim, where local Nords rebel against the Empire and its imperial citizens, but soon the player discovers dragons attacking, and they must save the world.